Leon-Focker/MetreFiddler/README.md

 # MetreFiddler

-This Plugin is built using the [nih_plug framework](https://github.com/robbert-vdh/nih-plug) with a .
+This Plugin is built using the [nih_plug framework](https://github.com/robbert-vdh/nih-plug) with a GUI powered by vizia.

 ## Building